jaydip1235/MediBoard/README.md

 • [Jaydip Dey](https://github.com/jaydip1235)

 # Features
-‣ Authenticated user will be able to upload their medical details and they will be able to manage or edit it.
+‣ Authenticated users can upload their medical details and they can manage or edit it.

-‣ Each user will be able to see other’s medical records with the unique 5 lettered UserID, but not able to edit or modify it.
-The parameters on the profile page are recent updated parameters(This feature in mainly for doctors and healthcare workers who want to see patient medical record to have a clear vison).
+‣ Each user can see other’s medical records with the unique 5 lettered UserID, but can not edit or modify it.
+The parameters on the profile page are recent updated parameters(This feature in mainly for doctors and healthcare workers who want to see patient's medical records to have a clear vison).

-‣ They will also be able to view the graphical analysis of various parameters with time(as of now showed 2 parameters).
+‣ They can also view the graphical analysis of various parameters with time(as of now showed 2 parameters).

-‣ User if want can delete their account if they want.
+‣ Users can delete their accounts if they want.

-‣ Implementation of forgot password feature and Mobile no. verification to prevent fake users as much as possible.
+‣ Implementation of forgot password feature and mobile no. verification to prevent fake users as much as possible.

-‣ User can also get an appointment through chatbot which will be mailed to them after appointment.Reappointment cannot be done within 24 hrs of first appointment.
+‣ Users can also get an appointment through chatbot which will be mailed to them after appointment.
+Reappointment cannot be done within 24 hrs of first appointment.

-‣ They will also be able to contact us through email for any query.
+‣ They can to contact us through email for any query.

-‣ Logged In users can post their need and other users will be able to respond to post.
+‣ Logged In users can post their need and other users can respond to their posts.
-And their further communications are performed through mail sent from our website.
+And their further communications can be performed through mail sent from our website.

  #### P.S : More features are to be added with time.